 The practice sought and monitored patient feedback.
-The results of patient feedback was reviewed, shared and used to make improvements.
+The results of patient feedback were reviewed, shared and used to make improvements.

-Patients who completed surveys said staff were helpful and kind when they were nervous, in pain, distress or discomfort.
+Patients who provided feedback said staff were welcoming, empathetic, and 'go the extra mile' to help put them at ease when they were nervous, in pain, distress or discomfort.